 Facing Unavoidable Pain

-In committing to changing my sugar habit, I’ve realized that it is really more about my relationship to pain than my relationship to sugar.
+I’ve been working with my sugar habit, which is lifelong.
+I’ve realized that it is really more about my relationship to pain than my relationship to sugar.
 Sugar is just one of the many ways I avoid feeling the deeper pain in my life.
 It may be my favorite and easiest method at the moment, but it’s a symptom of a deeper issue.

 What I realized yesterday (over a bowl of ice cream), is that creating a healthier eating habit is (relatively) easy–facing deep sadness and pain is much, much harder.